 On September 18, 2010, at the age of 42, he swam across the English Channel in less than 14 hours.

-This year in April, Croizon announced a new project, to swim four straits separating five continents.
+In April 2012, Croizon announced a new project, to swim four straits separating five continents.
 The planned trips included Australia to Asia, across the Red Sea (linking Asia and Africa), the Straits of Gibraltar (linking Africa and Europe), and the Bering Strait (linking Asia and America)